 So, yes, it’s more regimented.
 It’s more of a “tourist attraction” than it was.
 But costs rise and there is definitely money being spent on the place.
 I can only assume that someone upstairs has started to look seriously at the money situation and these decisions have been based on getting the work done that has been the aim of the project since the start.

 Oh, and no – they’re not drugged.
 As ever, I heard this… crap being whispered by various tourists.
 Here’s hoping this makes it onto Google: The tigers at the Tiger Temple in Kanchanaburi, Thailand, are not – and I repeat in big letters with italics NOT drugged, doped up, tripping or otherwise maltreated in any way.
-The only drugs they get are for medicinal purposes (vitamin supplements, antibiotics) aas and when required.
+The only drugs they get are for medicinal purposes (vitamins, antibiotics or anabolic supplements such as clenbuterol and others)

 Yes, they look dozy when you visit.
 They’re used to people.
 They’ve just been fed.
 It’s the hottest time of the day when tigers, by their very nature, will sleep.
 Watch one of them being walked down to the canyon when it’s not in a good mood.
 Or how fast the staff move when one of them rolls over and could – just could – be about to “play” with a tourist.